bdyontar/NoSeMaze/README.md

 This repository consists of 2 main folders:

-- NoSeMaze Controller &rarr; UI for running experiment.
+- NoSeMazeController &rarr; UI for running experiment.
-- NoSeMaze Schedule &rarr; UI for creating schedule used in experiment.
+- NoSeMazeSchedule &rarr; UI for creating schedule used in experiment.

 The UIs are written in **Python** and can be runned directly using python v3.10+ by running [*main.py*](/NoSeMazeController/main.py) (or [*schedule_main.py*](/NoSeMazeSchedule/scheduleMain.py)) with the [required python packages](/pythonRequirements.txt) installed.
 To install the packages required, use the `pip install -r pythonRequirements.txt` or (`pip3 install -r pythonRequirements.txt` on MacOS/Linux).

 > :exclamation: **Important** :
 > The UI use PyDAQmx as a python wrapper for niDAQmx library, which is distributed together with the NI Board.
 Make sure niDAQmx is installed before running the UI.

-For software documentations of the UI, see [NoSeMaze Controller](/NoSeMazeController/README.md) and [NoSeMaze Schedule](/NoSeMazeSchedule/README.md).
+For software documentations of the UI, see [NoSeMazeController](/NoSeMazeController/README.md) and [NoSeMazeSchedule](/NoSeMazeSchedule/README.md).

 ## User Guide